Best First Focal Plane (FFP) Scopes

 When it comes to actually shooting with the scope, the turrets work well and have a precision not found in less-expensive models.
 Leupold offers six different reticle choices.

-The scope is waterproof, fog proof, and shockproof, and our testers experience with Leupold products made it clear that this scope will withstand the beating of a multi-day backwoods hunt with ease.
+The scope is waterproof, fog proof, and shockproof, and my experience with Leupold products makes it clear that this scope will easily withstand the beating of a multi-day backwoods hunt.

 The Leupold is one of the more expensive FFP scopes showcased here.
 Its price is justified due to the fact that its quality is so high.